Larry Busacca/Getty Images for Glamour, Kevin Mazur/WireImage, Justin Sullivan/Getty Images, Jordan Strauss/Invision/AP

 MPNC/AKM-GSI, Ron Wolfson/Invision/AP, Noel Vasquez/GC Images

 Proving that not all was lost, some couples turned the tide and actually locked it down!
 Starting with Cameron Diaz and Benji Madden stealing away to get married on a Monday at home, Mila Kunis and Ashton Kutcher swapping vows over 4th of July weekend when no one was looking, and Jennifer Aniston and Justin Theroux finally putting the skeptics in their place with their own secret weekday nuptials, there was plenty of love left in the air in 2015!
 Nikki Reed said "I do" to Ian Somerhalder; Sofia Vergara and Joe Manganiello went for a splashy, wedding-of-the-year-type affair in Palm Beach; and Mary-Kate Olsen and longtime beau Olivier Sarkozy reportedly offered up bowls full of cigarettes at their reception!
-Plus, with Taylor Kinney and Lady Gaga, Peta Murgatroyd and Maksim Chmerkovskiy, and Derek Jeter and Hannah Davis getting engaged (while Nicki Minaj and Meek Mill might be engaged), we've got plenty to look forward to next year!
+Plus, with Taylor Kinney and Lady Gaga, Peta Murgatroyd and Maksim Chmerkovskiy, and Derek Jeter and Hannah Jeter getting engaged (while Nicki Minaj and Meek Mill might be engaged), we've got plenty to look forward to next year!

 Sam Santos/Getty Images